 Some people currently deride the last stage of this model, arguing that in the modern world the pace of change is so fast that there’s no time to freeze.

-This misses the point though.
+This might miss the point though.
 It’s very possible to “freeze” one set of changes, particularly relating to the self, while continuing to work on other changes.
+That said, staying in a place of being generally “unfrozen” and ready for change is certainly helpful in the current, fast-changing world we live in.

 Learning More